 Richard is a professional landscape and seascape artist working from Stanley’s Studio Gallery in Cygnet.
 He mainly works in oil paint on canvas and then produces fine art prints and greeting cards from his paintings.

 Brian is a contemporary wildlife artist whose work is inspired by nature, the environment, and history.
 His paintings present the subject as an encounter to evoke questions and thoughts rather than simple observation.

 The Tasmanian Tuxedo met with him so they could share with you his story – Through the Looker Glass

 He has studio at Geeveston which you can visit by appointment.

 Henrietta is an award winning contemporary realist who mainly paints from life accross all genres.
-She has been a finalist in the Glove among other competitions and a recipeint of an Australian Council New Work Established Grant.
+She has been a finalist in the Glover Prize among other competitions and a recipient of an Australian Council New Work Established Grant.

 You can meet Henrietta at her studio in Waterloo.

 Lysbeth has a love for painting the natural world.
 She is formally qualified and proficient in all paint mediums and likes to push boundries for her subject matter.

 ‘I need to paint, it completes me.
 It is as simple and complex as that.’

 This interesting and inspiring Huon Beings Video gives you some insight into the artists and their lifestyle in the Huon Valley